ModelEarth/community-data/process/python/bls/README.md

 This folder can be deleted if we use FLOWSA.
 The files in this BLS folder were added when checking if additional payroll and employment levels were available from BLS.

-The following files were excluded because they exceed 100GB
+The following files were excluded because they exceed 100 MB:
 2020.q1-q2.singlefile.csv
 curr_yr_qtrly_by_area.zip
 curr_yr_qtrly_singlefile.zip